 Active High School Schedule, Active Brain!

-Taking that a step further high school students are required to participate in physical education classes.
-However, physical education in high school is not the same as it used to be with the same gym class day after day moving through various sports and activities.
+Taking that a step further, high school students are required to participate in physical education classes.
+However, physical education in high school is not the same as it used to be with the same gym class offered to every student.

-High school students have an opportunity to try different types of physical education, and these are all ways to Offer different movements and brain breaks throughout the school day.
-Physical education brain breaks might include classes like swimming, dance, yoga, Pilates, aerobic fitness, weight training or weightlifting training, kickboxing, and other activities.
+High school students now have an opportunity to try different types of physical education, and these are all ways to offer different movements and brain breaks throughout the school day.
+Physical education brain breaks might include classes like swimming, dance, yoga, Pilates, aerobic fitness, weight training, weightlifting training, kickboxing, and other activities.

 All of these classes can support activity movement that prepares the teen for the next task of learning as they move through their daily schedule.